Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights for September 26, 2021

 AFC North foes meet when the Pittsburgh Steelers (1-1) host the Cincinnati Bengals (1-1) on Sunday, September 26, 2021 at Heinz Field.
 Pittsburgh is favored by 3 points.
-The game has a point total set at 43.
+The point total is 43.5 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.